CMASCenter/pcluster-cmaq/README.md

 ComputeFleetStatus: RUNNING
 ```

+### Copy the configuration file
+Use this command to start the Parallel Cluster it is created using the following command:
-### This cluster was created using the following command.
-There isn't a method to report out the config file used to create a pcluster, this enhancement was requested by another user https://github.com/aws/aws-parallelcluster/issues/2700
+Note: There isn't a method to report out the config file used to create a pcluster, this enhancement was requested by another user https://github.com/aws/aws-parallelcluster/issues/2700

 ```
 pcluster create cmaq-c5n-18xlarge -c /Users/lizadams/.parallelcluster/config-C5n.18xlarge